What is a caveat?

 Ways in which a dealing could be registered once you have registered a caveat includes:

-- By you removing your caveat through lodging a withdrawal of caveat
+- Removing it through lodging a withdrawal

 - A party obtaining an order of the Court to remove the caveat

-If you are in a situation where this could be you and your interest could be at risk, it is important to seek advice from a property lawyer.
+If you have recently exchanged contracts, or have an interest in land, it is important to know your rights so that you can protect your interest.
+If you are in a situation where your interest could be at risk, it is important to seek advice from a property lawyer.